 What Is a Chatbot?

 Chatbots are automated responses to customer questions.
 They operate on triggers and actions to greet customers, answer simple questions, and triage more complex queries, sending them to live agents.
 Like with live chats, customers access chatbots by clicking or tapping on a widget at the bottom of a business’s website.
-Often, customers won’t know whether they’ll be connected with a live agent immediately or start with a chatbot.

 Plus, using chatbots is good for your bottom line.
 In a year, chatbots can handle 27% of your total customer service chats.
 This allows your live agents to focus on more complex queries, and your team to resolve more queries overall.